 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.How LendingTree Rates Credit Cards?

-If you frequently travel for business, you can squeeze a lot of value out of The Business Platinum Card® from American Express, which offers ultimate luxury benefits like access to the Global Lounge Collection.
-Not only can you visit Priority Pass* lounges while traveling, but The Business Platinum Card® from American Express also includes access to Amex Centurion Lounges, Delta Sky Clubs when flying Delta (10 visits per year) and other independent lounges that are part of the collection.
+The best credit card with airport lounge access for business travelers is The Business Platinum Card® from American Express.
+It offers ultimate luxury benefits, including access to the Global Lounge Collection, complimentary hotel elite status at select hotels* and numerous travel credits.
+Not only does its Priority Pass* lounge access include unlimited visits, but The Business Platinum Card® from American Express also includes access to Centurion Lounges, Delta Sky Clubs when flying Delta (10 visits per year) and other independent lounges that are part of the collection.

-Plus, cardholders can get a Global Entry or TSA PreCheck application fee credit* and an annual CLEAR Plus membership credit* (up to $199) to get through airport security to enjoy the lounges quickly.
+Plus, cardholders can get a Global Entry or TSA PreCheck® application fee credit* and an annual CLEAR Plus membership credit* (up to $209) to get through airport security to enjoy the lounges quickly (subject to auto-renewal).

-How beneficial is having a Priority Pass?
-For starters, you’ll have access to more than 1,600 airport lounges around the world.
+How beneficial is having a Priority Pass membership?
+For starters, you’ll have access to more than 1,700 airport lounges around the world.
 While airport lounges are designed to escape the buzz of loud airports, each lounge has unique amenities to allow travelers to have an enjoyable experience.

 Most Priority Pass lounges offer the following complimentary perks:

 Each lounge will vary in its amenities, so be sure to check ahead before you arrive.
-Some lounges will even offer exceptional amenities like spa treatments, massage rooms, sleeping areas, showers and conference rooms.
-In addition, if you become a Priority Pass member, you can save money with exclusive airport dining, retail and spa offers through the Priority Pass app or on your digital account.
+Some lounges will even offer exceptional amenities, such as spa treatments, massage rooms, sleeping areas, showers and conference rooms.
+In addition, as a Priority Pass member, you can save money with exclusive airport dining, retail and spa offers through the Priority Pass app or on your digital account.

 If you decide to get a credit card with Priority Pass, you’ll have to take a few steps before visiting your first lounge.

-Once you have your membership card, the app downloaded or both, you can visit eligible lounges at the airport.
+Once you have your membership card (physical or digital), you can visit eligible lounges at the airport.
 You’ll need to show your membership card (or the app) for entry, as well as a same-day boarding pass in order to be eligible for a lounge visit.
-You can enter lounges before your departure from an airport or during a layover, but you typically won’t be able to use your membership for lounge entry after you arrive at your destination.
+You can enter lounges before your departure from an airport or during a layover.
+If you don’t have a continuing flight that day, you may not be able to use your membership for lounge entry upon arrival.

 The cost of Priority Pass membership ranges from $99 for a standard membership with a $35 fee for each entry to $469 for a Prestige membership with unlimited free lounge access.

-Popular credit cards for consumers that offer Priority Pass include the Capital One Venture X Rewards Credit Card, the Chase Sapphire Reserve®, The Platinum Card® from American Express*, the Marriott Bonvoy Brilliant® American Express® Card*, the Bank of America® Premium Rewards® Elite Credit Card and The Business Platinum Card® from American Express*.
+Popular consumer credit cards with Priority Pass membership include the Capital One Venture X Rewards Credit Card, the Chase Sapphire Reserve®, the American Express Platinum Card®*, the Marriott Bonvoy Brilliant® American Express® Card* and the Bank of America® Premium Rewards® Elite Credit Card.
+Business travel cards like the Capital One Venture X Business and The Business Platinum Card® from American Express* also include lounge access.

-Priority Pass lounges can be crowded, but they can be relatively empty depending on the lounge location and time of the day.
-When lounges are crowded or overcrowded, Priority Pass membership has the right to limit new entries.
+Priority Pass lounges can be crowded, but they can be relatively empty depending on the lounge location and time of day.
+When lounges are crowded or overcrowded, Priority Pass membership has the right to stop more people from entering.

 There are no limits on how many times you can use a lounge in a day, or even a year, as long as you have an eligible same-day boarding pass to prove you’re flying that day.
-However, how many free entries you receive will depend on your membership tier.
+However, the number of free entries you receive depends on your card benefits or membership tier.

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below: